-There is no difference between the 2.
+There is no difference between the two.
 DCU stands for Direct Culture Unit, and the number of DCUs in a sachet is equivalent to the number of doses.
 For our range of products, there is a variation in the unit of measure used, dependent on the site of manufacture of the culture.

 Which cultures are best suited for each cheese type?

 Search under Cultures for cheese for the category of cheese you are seeking to make.
 Each of these contains example cheeses and within these is our recommendation of which cultures can be used to achieve a cheese of that type.
 There are also other products you typically require in the process to make that cheese, such as coagulant, wax, or reagents.

 What further technical documentation is available for the products I buy?

 On request, we can issue documents such as full specifications, accreditation certificates, MSDS (Material Safety Data Sheets), Technical Memorandae (covering topics such as suitability of ingredients for certain diets; transportation details; common problems in production).
 Certificates of Conformity are supplied with every delivery.
 Certificates of Analysis can be supplied upon request.

 Bacteriophage are viruses that attack starter cultures and can result in a slow or dead vat.
 Each bacteriophage will only attack certain strains of lactic acid bacteria.
 If the same culture is used every day, the bacteriophage levels can increase and may produce slow vats.
 It is good practice to rotate between two or more cultures on a per vat, daily or weekly basis to reduce the risk of bacteriophage attack.

 What paperwork will I receive with my order?

 Certificate of conformity and delivery note.
 These form part of the same document.